skyke/factory-milady/README.md

 Factory-milady is a factory library for [Node.js](http://nodejs.org/) inspired by [factory-lady](https://github.com/petejkim/factory-lady) by Peter Jihoon Kim.
-The module of Peter is great but in one of my projects we bumped into a few issues which we did not really like and thus factory-milady was born!
-Maybe Peter had his reasons for these 'issues' but somehow they were *blocking* for us.
+The module of Peter is great but it had a few issues which I wanted to change and thus factory-milady was born!

- So for a factory-lady doc please see [here](https://github.com/petejkim/factory-lady).
+ So for the factory-lady doc please see [here](https://github.com/petejkim/factory-lady).

 ## Issues with factory-lady

 1. The library only works with models which support the `new` keyword and `save` method to persist the data.
-But what if you just wanted to have a literal object returned?
+But what if you just wanted to have a normal object returned without the need to pass a model?
+You could pass an empty constructor but it would be nice to have the possibility to pass no model at all.

 2. The code isn't always following the node callback convention `callback (err, result)`.
 When an error occurs during the `save` method the code throws